Holiday Gift Guide: What to Get Overworked (and Underpaid) Interns

 Business Cards

-Networking is the what Washington runs on, so don’t leave your newb hanging when someone asks for their information.
+Networking is what Washington runs on, so don’t leave your newb hanging when someone asks for their information.

 Vistaprint business cards, starting from $16 for 100 standard 3.5″ x 2″ cards